spocck/Gulp-Complete/README.md

 # Gulp-Complete
-Gulp Completo, para qualquer aplicação.
+Gulp Complete, for any application.

-## Especificações
+## Specifications

--Compila Pug para HTML
+-Pug to HTML

--Compila ES6 para ES5 e minifica.
+-Compiles ES6 to ES5 and minifies.

--Compila Sass para CSS, adiciona prefixos e minifica.
+-Compiles Sass to CSS, adds prefixes and minifies.